-Recently, through an announcement on Instagram, actress Zaira Wasim decided to “disassociate” from Bollywood.
-Personally, I found the post deeply moving.
-I felt the calculation, thought, and honesty through her eloquent words.
-“Subhan’Allah at 18, Wasim has such a wise mind,” I thought.
-And then, I read the noisy comments.
+Through an announcement on Instagram, actress Zaira Wasim decided to “disassociate” from Bollywood.
+I found the post profoundly moving.
+I felt the calculation and honesty through her eloquent words.
+And then, I read the comments.
 People assumed this decision wasn’t hers.
-Force must have been involved.
-People were shocked.
-They were angry.
-How could all that talent go to waste?
+That, she must have been forced to make a statement.
+They were shocked and angry.

 Kangana Ranaut commented that religion should “empower you, not dis-empower you.”
 There are many ways to unpack this statement.
 We could say it’s empowering to make your own decisions.
-But, what is empowerment when it leads to bubbling hot arrogance?
+But, what is empowerment when it leads to arrogance?
 Dis-empowerment could lead to humility.
 “Power” gnaws at inner spiritual peace, similar to ambition.
 Too much of it is never healthy.
-And I believe this factors into Wasim’s thoughts by her post.
+And I believe factors into Wasim’s thoughts.

 The Industry Backlash